nitinraj2001/waste-classification-using-cnn/api-cfg/README.md

 **Running the app:**

-To run this app install locally packages:
+To run this app install the required libraries by:
 ```
 pip install -r requirements.txt
 ```